My Main Page with Links to My Other

 Hoff-Summers and Fred Summers

-This work does have some highlights.
 Mary Midgely’s astonishing “Trying Out One’s New Sword” discusses the Samurai practice of slicing wayfarers in half.
 A Samurai did this to test his sword and practice his skill.
-When a victim was not cut in half, it indicated that something was technically wrong with the sword or Samurai.
+When a victim was not severed, they believed something was technically wrong with the sword or Samurai, but they believed nothing was morally wrong with the Samurai.
 Along the way, Midgeley chops moral isolationism to pieces.
-She writes, "Immoralists like Nietzsche are actually just a rather specialized sect of moralist.
-They can no more afford to put moralizing out of business than smugglers can afford to abolish customs regulations.
+She writes, "Immoralists like Nietzsche are actually just a rather specialized sect of moralist, They can no more afford to put moralizing out of business than smugglers can afford to abolish customs regulations.
 The power of moral judgment is, in fact, not a luxury, not a perverse indulgence of the self-righteous.
 It is a necessity."
-Much of what is called moral education fails to emphasize passion and imperatives.
-It encourages moral equivalency.
+Much of what individuals call moral education fails to emphasize passion and imperatives, instead encouraging moral equivalency.

-Phillip Hallie argues for human dignity and individual action.
-He describes Nazis who attacked the dignity of Jews by forcing them on marches while soiled by their own frozen excrement.
-There is a chasm between humans and shit.
-“We must respect ourselves as beings higher than our feces.”
+Phillip Hallie argues for human dignity and individual action, blasting Nazis who attacked the dignity of Jews by forcing them on marches while soiled by their own frozen excrement.
+A chasm exists between humans and shit: “We must respect ourselves as beings higher than our feces.”

-He contrasts that with the village of Le Chambrom, which acted to save 6,000 individuals from the Holocaust.
-His essay is moving, except when he calls Nazi killers “murderers.”
-A Nazi killer is just as good as those who gave shelter.
-Too bad someone did not kill Hitler during World War One.
+Hallie contrasts that with the village of Le Chambrom, which acted to save 6,000 individuals from the Holocaust.
+His essay excels, except when he calls Nazi killers “murderers.”
+A Nazi killer is just as good as a shelterer.

-Jonathan Bennett delivers a weak sermon in favor of “sympathies” and abuses the word morality.
+Jonathan Bennett delivers a weak sermon in favor of “sympathies.”
 Taking Jonathan Bennet’s argument to new lows, Richard Taylor alleges that compassion is more important than rules, reasons and consequences.
-Apparently, he wants us the believe the women who wrote love letters to Hitler are better people than John Stuart Mill.
+Perhaps he wants us to believe the women who wrote love letters to Hitler are better than John Stuart Mill.

-The section of this book ostensibly devoted to good and evil consists primarily of writings on moral intuition and moral psychology.
-Good is asserted to be equivalent to nice, intuitive, vacuous motives.
-Bad is asserted to be equivalent to concerns for truth, justice, reasoning, and consequences.
-Doing beneficial things despite ambivalences is definitely “bad.”
+The section ostensibly devoted to good and evil consists primarily of writings on moral intuition and moral psychology.
+Good is asserted to be equivalent to nice, intuitive motives.
+Bad is asserted to be equivalent to concerns for truth and justice, reasoning and consequences.
 Much of this section exists in a Forrest Gump fantasy world.

-The section on moral “theory” includes, as Bernard Gert would say, the commandment to give your slave a day off.
-Hmm… anyone care to come up with a theoretical justification for that one?
+The section on moral “theory” includes, as Bernard Gert would say elsewhere, the commandment to give your slave a day off.
+Hmm… anyone care to come up with a theoretical justification for that?

 William Bennett is cookoo for moral stories, exhortations and following orders, apparently based on his will to believe common nonsense.
-A study suggests that seminary students who had just read the parable of the Good Samaritan were no more likely to help a hurt pedestrian than other students.
-The factor that mattered most for helping: How much of a hurry the students were in.
-So much for stories, but Bennett is opposed to moral reasoning so I doubt the Bad Samaritan research or all the other evidence and research such as the research on D.A.R.E. will change his mind.
+(One study suggests seminary students who just read the parable of the Good Samaritan were no more likely to help a hurt pedestrian than other students.
+The factor that mattered most for helping: How much of a hurry students were in.
+Bennett is opposed to moral reasoning so I doubt the Bad Samaritan research or the other evidence such as the research criticizing D.A.R.E. and Scared Straight will change his mind.)

-Many of these essays here are well-known essays that appear in a variety of sources.
-The writings of Mill, Kant, Francke, Peter Singer and Judith Jarvis Thomson are common in other collections.
+Many essays herein are well-known essays that appear in a variety of sources.
+The writings of Mill, Kant, Peter Singer and Judith Jarvis Thomson are common in other, better collections.
 Linda Bird Francke shares her jarring experience with abortion.
-Joan Didion eloquently describes her vision of self-respect, but it is more of a entertaining literary essay than a philosophical essay.
-An essay on lifeboat ethics suffers from a paucity of better alternatives.
+Joan Didion, in an essay more literary than philosophical, eloquently describes her vision of self-respect.
+Another essay on lifeboat ethics suffers from a paucity of better alternatives.

-Some of these essays are worth reading, including the Singer essay on the paradox of hedonism.
+Some of these essays are worth reading, however, including the Singer essay on the paradox of hedonism.

 944p (H) 1996